MevScreenager/T04D04/README.md

 > - Principle 6.
 All the listed constructions must have one entrance and one exit.
 > - Principle 7.
 The program is developed step by step, using the top-down method.

+On the back you see the handwritten text.

+> The use of global variables is strictly not recommended, because they lead
+> to an increase in the number of implicit relationships, which in turn have a bad effect on
+> scalability and readability, and also lead to difficult perceptible errors.

-\> * It seems like a random sheet in the bundle..
+\> *It seems like a random sheet in the bundle..
 Or not?
 Actually, it looks very useful.
 Take another sheet of paper*

 You take another sheet of paper...